Kleinflammenwerfer: Gallery

 Kleif M.1912 with the angled nozzle.

 Kleif M.1916 in a French postcard.
 It is often misidentified as the "Flammenwerfer M.16" of Austrian origin.
 An igniter is present at the nozzle.

 A German flamethrower attack at Verdun with a late-model Kleif M.1915.

 Training with a Kleif M.1917.

 Live fire flamethrower presentation for officers.
 A Kleif M.1917 is present, igniter fitted into the lance nozzle ready to go.

 A Dopplekleif M.1915 (late model) squad posing for a photo.

 A Dopplekleif M.1915 (late model) in a trench.

-Tactical Use

-The Kleinflammenwerfer was primarily used for close-quarters combat and trench warfare.
-It was particularly effective in clearing enemy trenches and fortified positions, as the intense flames could quickly neutralize or demoralize enemy soldiers.